Binaryzero/IO2/Ver4.md

 I apologize for the oversight.
-You're right; the issue you're describing suggests that the script is only writing the first file and then stopping, even though it's updating the processed IDs.
-Let's fix this issue and ensure that all city files are written correctly.
+You're right, and I thank you for catching that error.
+The issue is that we're using `df_merged` outside of its scope.
+Let's fix this by restructuring our code to ensure all variables are properly defined and accessible where needed.